thymeleaf/thymeleaf-docs/docs/tutorials/extendingthymeleaf.md

-For parsing templates in these modes, Thymeleaf offers a set of parser implementations that live at the `org.thymeleaf.templateparser package.` These parsers come in both SAX and DOM flavours –both validating and non-validating–, and there's also a nekoHTML-based HTML parser that allows parsing code that is not well-formed XML (for example, with unclosed tags).
+For parsing templates in these modes, Thymeleaf offers a set of parser implementations that live at the `org.thymeleaf.templateparser package.` These parsers come in both SAX and DOM flavours ---both validating and non-validating---, and there's also a nekoHTML-based HTML parser that allows parsing code that is not well-formed XML (for example, with unclosed tags).